7. The L-RD'S Anointed

 general rule to follow when a date is not given.
 Anyway, it is a sign of despair for missionaries to quote, as

 c.
-If this was really a pin-pointing directive leading to the exact day that Jesus would die, then the all important day
+If this was really a directive leading exactly to Palm Sunday 32 C.E. then the all important day when it was

-when it was announced would have been written, so that we would know the starting day of this time prophecy.
+announced would have been written, so that we would know the starting date of this time prophecy.

 d.
 Because of the confusion which day and year his command was issued, missionaries disagreed and formulated